Are you plagued by the misery of tinnitus?

 Stress is said to be the main culprit because the more you focus on the sound, the louder it gets.

 There is a modicum of hope though.
 Reading the self help boards, there are many who have lived with tinnitus for years and who have simply become so used to their sounds that they cease to notice them.

 I hope this latest buzzing is just a factor of adjusting to my hearing aids.
 I hadn’t worn my hearing aid for so long (I just had one initially for the right ear), that it was a surprise to hear my own voice, and that of the kids, clearly again!

 The husband was happy that we spent a whole day in Cardiff without him having to shout, repeat himself or explain.

 I just hope it’s not going to be a toss up between hearing clearly and putting up with constant buzzing.

-Do you suffer from tinnitus?
+Do you suffer from the misery of tinnitus?
 What do you do to cope with it?
 Please let me know!